prrvchr/HyperSQLOOo/README.md

 - To replace the integrated [HsqlDB 1.8][11] driver provided by LibreOffice / OpenOffice, a version that will soon be more than 20 years old, with a recent HsqlDB version of your choice.
 - **To support the [ACID][12] properties of the underlying [HsqlDB][13] database.**

-**Attention: If you wish to migrate odb files created with LibreOffice or OpenOffice and HsqlDB version 1.8, it is imperative to use version 1.1.2 or higher of HyperSQLOOo otherwise there is a great risk of data loss.
+If you wish to migrate odb files created with LibreOffice or OpenOffice and HsqlDB version 1.8, it is imperative to use the lastest version of HyperSQLOOo.
 The migration procedure is given in the [How to migrate an embedded database][14] section.
-Whatever happens, keep your backups up to date.**

 Being free software I encourage you:
 - To duplicate its [source code][15].